LeafRTP-Pro v3.2.0

 • Mohist / Arclight - officially supported.
 Spigot code path applies.

-• Fabric - in-tree adapter, supported and regularly tested; featureset lags the Bukkit family by a release or two.
+• Fabric - first-class, stable, in-tree adapter; supported and regularly tested, at feature parity with the Bukkit family.
 Loom-remapped obf/unobf carriers cover 1.20.x, 1.21.x, and MC 26.x runtimes.

 Honest fallback caveats.
 The Anvil pre-filter is a data source, not a universal gate.
 It falls through to the platform's native chunk API in two cases: (1) the chunk is already loaded (live data wins), or (2) the probe returns unknown (no region file, unsupported data version, decode error, un-populated).
 On Spigot the fallback is one on-tick getChunkAt.
 On Folia it's one Region-Scheduler hop.
 Custom generators (Iris, Terra, datapacks) do not trigger the fallback - populated .mca palettes are read directly, preserving modded and namespaced IDs that the Bukkit enum would collapse.